 Why Physiotherapy For Children?

-Paediatric physiotherapy studies have demonstrated that physiotherapy can restore movement and body function, help affected children reach full potential, achieve age-appropriate development and enjoy a good quality of life.
+Studies have demonstrated that physiotherapy can restore movement and body function.
+It can also help children reach their full potential, achieve appropriate development and good quality of life.

-Children are not just small adults but have specific physical, developmental, mental and emotional needs that must be considered for the best outcome.
+Children are not just small adults.
+They have specific physical, developmental, mental and emotional needs.
+These must be considered for the best outcome.

-However, there is evidence this branch of physiotherapy is also effective at encouraging physical fitness and promoting wellbeing in children without movement or functional issues.
-For example, healthy children and teenagers on physiotherapy programmes have been shown to have a lower risk of developing problems with posture and their consequences, such as low back pain.
+Physiotherapists can also encourage physical fitness and promote health in children without movement or functional issues.
+Healthy children and teenagers on physiotherapy programmes have a lower risk of problems such as low back pain.

 What Do Children’s Physiotherapists Do?

-Children’s physiotherapists specialise in assessing and treating children from birth to 19 years old who have respiratory, developmental, musculoskeletal, neurological or other conditions.
-They work closely with parents, GPs, teachers and school nurses to assess the individual needs of the child.
+Children’s physiotherapists specialise in assessing and treating children from birth to 19 years old.
+They may have respiratory, developmental, musculoskeletal, neurological or other conditions.
+The physios work closely with parents, GPs, teachers and school nurses to assess the individual needs of the child.
 This involves looking at: